-Tamra Lewis, MD, FACS, discusses the construct of the millennials, urology practice demographics and work culture trends, and how to recruit and retain young urologists in independent practices.
+Tamra E. Lewis, MD, FACS, defines the term “millennial,” discusses urology practice demographics and work culture trends, and talks about how to recruit and retain young urologists in independent practices.
 She explains how these shifting attitudes and trends led to the founding of the Young Large Urology Group Practice Association (LUGPA) organization.Read More

 Tamra E. Lewis, MD, FACS